 Certas Energy is inviting transport and haulage businesses to complete a short survey to better understand the role they think alternative fuels have to play in efforts to reduce emissions.
 Entries will be entered into a prize draw to win a £50 Amazon gift card and you can take part in the survey by clicking here.

-To find out more about how Shell GTl Fuel can reduce emissions for your transport business, visit https://www.certasenergy.co.uk/haulage-and-transport
+To find out more about how GTL Fuel can reduce emissions for your transport business, visit https://www.certasenergy.co.uk/haulage-and-transport